fbpx

 Characteristics

 Martagon lilies have slender stems that grow up to 5 feet tall and bear clusters of fragrant blooms from mid-summer through early fall.
-Each flower has six pointed petals arranged around a central cup-shaped structure called the corona, which gives the flower its distinctive turban shape.
-Colors range from white to pinkish purple, with some varieties featuring yellow or orange markings on their petals or throats.
-The foliage consists of narrow leaves that form whorls along the stem and may reach up to 18 inches long at maturity.
+Each lily flower has six pointed petals arranged around a central cup-shaped structure called the corona, which gives the flower its distinctive turban shape.

 Growing requirements

 Martagon lilies prefer full sun but will tolerate partial shade if necessary; they do best in moist soil enriched with organic matter such as compost or manure.
-They require good drainage so avoid planting them in areas prone to standing water or heavy clay soils; raised beds are ideal for this purpose if needed.
-Deadhead spent flowers regularly throughout the season to encourage more blooms and divide clumps every few years when they become overcrowded for optimal health and vigor.
+They require good drainage, so avoid planting them in areas prone to standing water or heavy clay soils; raised beds are ideal for this purpose if needed.
+Deadhead the spent flowers regularly throughout the season to encourage more blooms and divide clumps every few years when they become overcrowded for optimal health and vigor.

 Benefits